Spacing editors are often asked about the history of the magazine, so we decided to compile the little tidbits of info into one space.

 How many times a year does Spacing come out?

 From 2003-2005, Spacing appeared on newsstands only twice a year.
-Since then the magazine comes out three times a year.
-In 2011, Spacing will have four editions, with the inclusion of a national issue.
+FROM 2006-2010 the magazine comes out three times a year.
+In 2011, Spacing publishing four editions: two Toronto editions, plus two national issues a year.

 When did Spacing start publishing in other cities?

 In the fall of 2007, Spacing expanded the blog network to Montreal.
-Since then, Spacing blogs have launched in Ottawa (November 2009) and in the Atlantic region cities (October 2009).
-Spacing plans to launch a Vancouver-based blog in the spring of 2011.
+Since then, Spacing blogs have launched in Ottawa (November 2009) and in the Atlantic region cities (October 2009) Vancouver (spring 2011), and Edmonton (April 2013).

 Why do people buy subway buttons?